Each state is

 with a savings account.
 Say a woman had a savings account with $8,000

 in it before she married her husband.
 Since that time, the couple jointly

 added to this savings account.
 Upon divorce, what happens?

 While this would differ from case to case, a court would likely decide

 that the woman would keep the $8,000 and the money that was jointly put

 into the account would be divided based upon a number of factors such

 as each spouse's financial contribution to the marriage as a whole,

-difficult process of divorce in order to secure their rightful assets.
+individuals through the difficult process of divorce in order to secure

 future, so don't risk placing your future in the hands of an under-qualified